 - What to wear?
 Professional dress (read: suits) for students.
 Daily business or professional attire for judges & professors.

 - How many are competing?
-To date, 23 schools and 73 students have registered to compete.
-Deadline is January 20 to register (click here to register).
+We expect over 25 schools and 100 students to compete.
+Deadline is January 31, 2024 to register.
+A registration link is located here.

 - Can other faculty or graduate students from participating schools come to observe?
 Yes, but please register ($50) as we need to account for space, food, and who’s in the building.
-Click here to register.
-Deadline is January 20.
+Deadline is January 10, 2024.

 - Where are the heats for each round going to be?
 On the Admiral Level.
-Game Analytics Round 1 will be on the West side of the building (Suites 1306 to 1318; right to left) and Business Analytics will be on the East side of the building (Suites 1356 to 1339; left to right).
+For graduate students Round 1 will be on the West side of the building (Suites 1306 to 1318; right to left) and for undergraduates Round 1 will be on the East side of the building (Suites 1356 to 1339; left to right).